 Unquestionably one of the coolest customers on the tennis court, so much so that the words ‘ice, cool, and Swede’ came to be associated with him.
 His calm court demeanor and unflappability earned him the nickname of the ‘Ice Man’ or ‘Ice-Borg’.
 The Swede never seemed flustered – unlike some of his main rivals such as Jimmy Connors or John McEnroe – and he has been the model on which many coaches have tried to get their protégés to follow.
 His winning of a fifth consecutive Wimbledon singles title in a five-set epic with John McEnroe came after the American had saved five match points in the fourth set.
 That would usually have been enough to break many.

-Can anyone in sport have ever displayed as much confidence as Muhammad Ali?
+Can anyone in sport have ever displayed as much confidence as the late Muhammad Ali?
 Self titling himself ‘the greatest’, Ali was the best at talking himself up, and his psychological tactics before, during, and after fights are the stuff of legend.
 Ali talked as good a fight as he fought, and his victory in the ‘Rumble in Jungle’ in 1974 against George Foreman – when he largely retreated to the ropes and invited Foreman onto him while taunting him verbally – were aimed at exhausting Foreman mentally and physically.
 It worked, and Ali regained his World Heavyweight title when few had given him a chance.

 There is no other way to describe Steve Waugh, other than one of the most obdurate mentally tough batsman cricket has ever seen.
 Waugh took himself from average cricketer to one of the best with a change of batting approach where he eliminated any flashiness, focusing purely on accumulating runs by punishing the bad balls.
 Waugh never seemed to be ruffled and put his success down to having an ability to focus solely on the next ball without a thought to what had gone before.
 Anyone who witnessed his double century epic innings in 1995 against rip-roaring bowling assault from Curtly Ambrose and co knew they’d seen mental toughness of the highest order.
 Waugh’s Test match batting average of 51.06 says it all.